pineappletapped/VideoPlatform/README.md

 php -S localhost:8080 -t wwwroot
 ```

 Make sure the `wwwroot/uploads` directory exists and is writable (e.g. `chmod 777 wwwroot/uploads`).
-Then open `http://localhost:8080/control.html?event_id=demo` in your browser.
+Then open `http://localhost:8080/index.html`.

+## Login & Events

+The landing page is an event dashboard.
+Sign up or log in and create events.
+Each
+event row offers links to the control panel, listener and overlay pages.
+Login
+sessions last for eight hours and are required for all control panels, but the
+overlay page itself stays public so it can be embedded in OBS without timing out.

 ### Optional ATEM bridge